lagebj/AzBuilder/README.md

 ## Limitations

+There are some limitations when using AzBuilder for deployment.
+Any help on these are greatly appreciated, please feel free to contribute.

 - AzBuilder does not support creation of subscriptions.
 This means that subsciptions will have to be created by other means before AzBuilder can be used to deploy resources at subscription or resource group level.
-The module is built using a personal Visual Studio subscription and automatic subscription creation is not supported for this type of account, so I have not been able to develop this.
-Any contribution to this would be greatly appreciated.
+- AzBuilder does not support tagging of Resource Groups.
+- ARM Template can not contain a parameter named `input`.

 ## More Information